The Piccadilly Theatre can accomodate nearly 2000 people at a time. The theatre is spread across 3 sections - Stalls, Royal Circle, and Grand Circle.

 You can find value for money seats in the front and rear rows of all three sections.
 Sit in row E of the Royal Circle, which is just one row behind premium seats and get the same clear view at half the price!
 You can also try the seats towards the rear of the Stalls as these are discounted while still offering an exceptional view of the stage.
 Pick seats in any of these sections for amazing value for money.

 Wondering how to score cheap and discounted West End tickets for The Curious Incident of the Dog in the Night-Time?
-Get great last minute deals on The Curious Incident of the Dog in the Night-Time on Headout, your one stop, on-demand mobile concierge.
+Get great last minute deals on The Curious Incident of the Dog in the Night-Time and The Lehman Trilogy on Headout, your one stop, on-demand mobile concierge.
 All you need to do is choose your show, select your seats, and show up at the theatre on your selected day.

 More West End Guides